stoating/clojure-mcp-examples/examples/cont_proxy_in_host/README.md

 - Mount the project directory to `/usr/app/` inside the container
 - Mount your local Maven repository (`~/.m2`) to `/root/.m2` for dependency caching
-- Start the container with name `clojure-mcp-proxy-local`
+- Start the container with name `clojure-mcp-proxy-in-host`
 - Execute the entrypoint script that sets up the development environment

 ## What Happens When You Run